Search This Blog

 Kedarnath Temple

-As you cross the Bhimbali area on route to Kedarnath, you will get the first glimpse of the snow-capped mountain.
+As you cross the Bhimbali area on the route to Kedarnath, you will get the first glimpse of the snow-capped mountain.
 This view will energize you.
 While trekking in high-altitude areas, do not take a long break.
-Once your body lost the heat then you will find it tougher to restart the trek.
+Once your body loses heat then you will find it tougher to restart the trek.
 Do not be overconfident while trekking.
-Keep your eyes on the trekking route because most of the time the horses coming from the back can hit you or can also cause some injury.
+Keep your eyes on the trekking route because most of the time, the horses coming from the back can hit you or can also cause some injury.
 Keep drinking water even if you don’t feel thirsty.
-As you reach closer to the temple the route becomes more slippery due to the glacier.
-You may slip while walking on the hardened ice, one has to be careful.
-There are small huts available on the trekking route that sells Parathas, snacks, tea, and some cold drinks.
-Once you reach your final destination the glimpse of the Kedarnath temple will leave you speechless.
-The craze of Lord Shankar in the youth is worth praise.
+As you get closer to the temple, the route becomes more slippery due to the glacier.
+You may slip while walking on the hardened ice; one has to be careful.
+There are small huts available on the trekking route that sell Parathas, snacks, tea, and some cold drinks.
+Once you reach your final destination, the glimpse of the Kedarnath temple will leave you speechless.
+The craze of Lord Shankar among the youth is worth praise.
 The area surrounding the temple was completely destroyed in the 2013 flood.
-Now there is a lot of improvement in the trek route of the Kedarnath temple.
-The surrounding mountain of the temple is completely immersed in the snow and this is the peculiarity of the Kedarnath temple.
-There is a statue of Nandi (Lord Shivas Bull) in front of the temple and one is inside the temple.
+Now, there is a lot of improvement in the trek route to the Kedarnath temple.
+The surrounding mountain of the temple is completely immersed in the snow, and this is the peculiarity of the Kedarnath temple.
+There is a statue of Nandi (Lord Shiva's Bull) in front of the temple, and one is inside the temple.
 The architecture of the temple looks exquisite.
-The temple walls look amazing with the carving of statues of Parvati, Krishna, Draupadi, and 5 Pandavas.
+The temple walls look amazing with the carving of statues of Parvati, Krishna, Draupadi, and the 5 Pandavas.
 The inside of the temple has beautiful Shivlinga that represent the hump of the bull.
-Trekking doesn’t stop here; you can also extend your trek further to Charobali tall, Vasu ki tall and Bhairav Temple situated a few km away from Kedarnath temple.
+Trekking doesn’t stop here; you can also extend your trek further to Charobali Tall, Vasu ki Tall, and Bhairav Temple, situated a few km away from Kedarnath Temple.

 Kedarnath Temple